jss367/jss367.github.io/_posts/2023-08-27-how-violin-and-box-plots-obscure-data.md

 Box plots, much like violin plots, are a commonly used tool for visualizing the distribution of data.
 And, like violin plots, I have problems with them.

 It's basically the [five-number summary](https://en.wikipedia.org/wiki/Five-number_summary) of data in a graphical form.
 I like the five-number summary.
 It's the minimum, lower quartile, median, upper quartile, and maximum, of a dataset, and I think that's a good start to describing a dataset.
-(As a side note, my main gripe with it is that it should be the six-number summary and include the sample size, but let's put that aside.)
+(As a side note, my main gripe with the five-number summary is that it should be the six-number summary and include the sample size, but let's put that aside.)

 But as anyone familiar with [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) knows, you often need more than that.
-The reason I don't like box plots is that they appear to be this valuable graph describing your data, but it is literally just a pretty picture version of the five-number summary.
+The reason I don't like box plots is that they appear to be a visualization of your dataset, but it is literally just a pretty picture version of the five-number summary.
 I would rather see the raw numbers and be more conscious of my ignorance about the dataset than have a box plot and think I understand it better than I do.
 Let me explain.

 Let's look at a box plot.